Kin The Know

 Arrow Down

 Pregnancy comes with many expected and unexpected side effects (excessive drooling, anyone?) but one of the most common is stretch marks.
-Chiefly, stretch marks across your belly as your baby gets bigger and bigger over the course of nine months.
+Chiefly, stretch marks across your belly as your baby gets bigger and bigger over the course of 9 months.

 You may be super proud of your stretch marks.
 Or, you might not be so pleased with their sudden arrival — which is also a totally normal and understandable response.